 - Last Light Consortium

-At the end of a match the player will lose all these upgrades and has to start fresh again at level 1 on the next session.
-As stated before leveling up goes quite swift and will reach your final skill real fast giving you the ability to try out different skills each time.
-Don’t worry not all is lost there is some element of continues progress in Battleborn.
+At the end of a match, the player will lose all these upgrades and has to start fresh again at level 1 in the next session.
+As stated before leveling up goes quite swiftly and will reach your final skill really fast giving you the ability to try out different skills each time.
+Don’t worry not all is lost there is some element of continuous progress in Battleborn.
 This way you won’t lose all the effort you put into your character.
 What this means is currently unknown, although Creative Director Randy Varnell told us that there is something in the works.

 Another hot topic that still needs to be revealed is loot.
-Battleborn will feature a loot mechanic but detail are still missing.
-As loot isn’t the main goal of this game like Borderlands i don’t think there will be massive loot drops.
-During the first gameplay footage of the cooperative campaign you could see players pick up ‘shards’.
-This is a type of currency and one of the things you can do with is, spending it on building turrets on the battlefield.
-These can help you in time of need or help you dominate during a online match.
-I did write a blog post where i speculate about the possibilities if Battleborn would feature crafting.
+Battleborn will feature a loot mechanic but details are still missing.
+As loot isn’t the main goal of this game like Borderlands I don’t think there will be massive loot drops.
+During the first gameplay footage of the cooperative campaign, you could see players pick up ‘shards’.
+This is a type of currency and one of the things you can do with is, spend it on building turrets on the battlefield.
+These can help you in time of need or help you dominate during an online match.
+I did write a blog post where I speculated about the possibility that Battleborn would feature crafting mechanics.

-UPDATE: At Gamescom Gearbox showed of the new loot system check out my Hands on review about the Gear
+UPDATE: At Gamescom Gearbox showed off the new loot system check out my Hands-on review of the Gear.